guidouil/TorrentsDuck/private/oldSchoolDeploy.md

 # Old school Meteor deploy

+For testing purpose only not for production

+Requirements: Meteor, MongoDB, node 8 or better and forever npm package

-⚠️ Not as root user!
+⚠️ **Not as root user!** ⚠️

 ```sh
 cd